Personal Productivity

 avatar

-Commented over 7 years ago Tiago
+Commented about 8 years ago Tiago

 Steve P., I'd say it's a misconception of what being productive is.
 To many people, being awake, always on the go and doing stuff is what counts.
 However, excellence should be taken into consideration.
 It's not only producing more.
 And it's not only producing more with less.
 It's producing the right amount of the right things with less.
 One can only know what those are if one has clarity and perspective.
 Fatigued people won't.